kris-brown/kbkb/README.md

   - flag `clear` will wipe out the local and remote `site/` folders

 ### Caveats
-- Don't use unicode, apostrophes, slashes in titles of files
+- Don't use unicode, apostrophes, periods, slashes in titles of files (so do `Exercise 1-1`, rather than `Exercise 1.1`)
 - Leading digits of file titles are stripped (these are just used to order)

 ## DONE